FranxYao/franxyao.github.io/index.md

 ### PROJECTS

-* Music Generation with Sentence Level Semantics
+* Music Generation with Sentence Level Semantics (Current)

   * Background knowledge of music, and Midi File format.
   * StyleNet for performance generation.